-The Garden Walk is one of the most effective ways to keep the weeds down.
+The Garden Walk is a practical discussion on an effective way of keeping the weeds down.

-I have been gone but now I am back, but who’s really paying attention anyway?
+I have been gone for a while and now I am back, but who’s really paying attention anyway?
 We are all so busy these days.
-I am back and I am jam packed with ideas to share, recipes to write and posts to upload and I know it will all get done admittedly a bit late on the schedule.
+Though the point is I am back on and I am jam-packed with ideas to share, recipes to write, and posts to upload.
+I know it will all get done while admittedly a bit late on the schedule.
 But nevertheless, it is good to be back with you.

 To catch you up a little my daughter is in her very first play this week and so it’s been me playing chauffeur, costume designer, and bake sale mom in addition to my other jobs.
+Yeesh!

 Here’s the thing I have come to realize.
 As a gardener you pull weeds EVERY.
 DAY.
 Not once a week all day on your Saturday or once a month for an entire weekend.

 I had it all wrong.

 I avoided weeding.
 Cause I hated weeding to be quite frank.
 If you have been here for any length of time, you might even be sick of me harping on this necessary garden chore.
 The complete contradiction of keeping a garden and avoiding the labor that goes into its maintenance.
 Its hardly practical isn’t it?